Contrasting IZEA Worldwide (IZEA) & The Competition

 |2.39

-IZEA Worldwide presently has a consensus price target of $4.50, suggesting a potential upside of 238.35%.
-As a group, “Advertising” companies have a potential upside of 37.94%.
-Given IZEA Worldwide’s higher probable upside, research analysts plainly believe IZEA Worldwide is more favorable than its competitors.
+IZEA Worldwide currently has a consensus target price of $4.50, indicating a potential upside of 230.88%.
+As a group, “Advertising” companies have a potential upside of 37.32%.
+Given IZEA Worldwide’s higher probable upside, equities research analysts plainly believe IZEA Worldwide is more favorable than its rivals.

 Summary

-IZEA Worldwide competitors beat IZEA Worldwide on 10 of the 13 factors compared.
+IZEA Worldwide rivals beat IZEA Worldwide on 10 of the 13 factors compared.

 About IZEA Worldwide